heldr/ftpm/README.md

 ----------
 FTPM uses [Grunt][grunt] with JSHint and [Mocha Test Framework][mocha].

-Inside FTPM base files directory you should run:
+Into FTPM base files directory you should run:

 ```CLI
 $ npm install